Food labelling, what to really look for

 Reference Intake (RI)

 Reference intakes dictate ‘optimal’ quantities of energy and nutrients that a ‘healthy adult’ should consume daily.
-RI’s are set at: calories – 2000, fat – 70g, saturates – 20g, carbohydrates – 260g, sugars – 90g, protein – 50g and salt – 6g (figures for both men and women).
+RI’s are set at calories 2000, fat 70g, saturates 20g, carbohydrates 260g, sugars 90g, protein 50g and salt 6g.
+These figures are for both men and women.
 This is in line with the Governments dietary recommendations, centred on a low fat dietary approach.

 RI’s have little practical use as for the vast majority of the public they will not be appropriate.
 They advocate a one size fits all dietary approach and suggest that everyone’s health will thrive on a low fat diet.
-Research has shown numerous dietary approaches to be as effective if not more effective at health management as a low fat diet, suggesting this carpet nutrition approach is not suitable for all.
+Research has shown numerous dietary approaches to be as effective if not more effective at health management.

 Traffic light labelling

-The traffic light system is of no use for those following any dietary approach, aside from low fat as if one was say, on a low carbohydrate dietary approach, they would be less concerned with the fat content of a product.
-Additionally the traffic light system demonises foods that are widely promoted as ‘healthy’ for their fat and saturated fat content, to give some examples: extra virgin olive oil, avocados, nuts, seeds, oily fish and full fat dairy.
+The traffic light system is of no use for those following any dietary approach, aside from low fat.
+As if one was on a low carbohydrate dietary approach, they would be less concerned with the fat content of a product.
+Additionally the traffic light system demonises foods that are widely promoted as ‘healthy’ for their fat and saturated fat content.
+To give some examples extra virgin olive oil, avocados, nuts, seeds, oily fish and full fat dairy.

 In addition to the above points about food labelling, you can maximise shopping efficiency when making lifestyle changes by considering the following tips:

-Understanding how to sift through the less important information on food packaging is a useful skill to attain and one that will only aid in achieving health related goals.
-The most important consideration when it comes to food choice is the quality of the food – that trumps any one piece of information found on a foods packaging.
+Understanding how to sift through the less important information on food packaging is a useful skill to attain.
+It is one that will only aid in achieving health related goals.
+The most important consideration when it comes to food choice is the quality of the food.
+This trumps any one piece of information found on a foods packaging.